 We Teach Life, her second album, is a powerful collection of spoken word with original music compositions, which she brings to the stage with Australian guitarist and We Teach Life producer Phil Monsour.
 Rafeef received the Ontario Arts Council Grant from the Word of Mouth programme to create her debut spoken-word album Hadeel.
 She regularly conducts spoken word workshops with the aim of empowering expression through writing and performance.
 She was chosen to represent Palestine at the South Bank Centre Poets Olympiad in 2012.

 Rafeef’s debut ablum Hadeel is dedicated to Palestinian youth, who still fly kites in the face of F16 bombers, who still remember the names of their villages in Palestine and still hear the sound of Hadeel over Gaza.
-Rafeef’s debut CD Hadeel and We Teach Life are available at CD Baby
+Rafeef’s debut CD Hadeel, We Teach Life and Three Generations are available at Bandcamp.